Pauli1Go/iphone-mirroring-eu-enabler/README.md

 ## Instructions
 1. **Run with Python**
-   Simply execute the script with Python.
+   Simply execute the script with Python and sudo privileges.
 2. **Full Disk Access**
    Make sure to allow **Full Disk Access** for "Terminal" under
    _Privacy & Security_ in your Mac’s settings.